jimz011/homekit-infused/readme.md

 <a href="https://discord.gg/WZvK4Cb"><img src="https://img.shields.io/badge/-Discord-5865F2?&style=for-the-badge&logo=discord&logoColor=white" height=35></a>

 ## Homekit Infused (Lovelace) by Jimz011

+**WARNING:** HKI 5 will be released within 2 months, there will be NO direct upgrade path from v4 to v5, you will however get over 200 new features that were never possible before!
+Stay tuned!

 This is Homekit Infused aka HKI.
 When you come here for the first time you might be a little confused to what this is.
 Homekit Infused is in a nutshell a customizable 'framework' that you can use to build your own dashboard on, it is preconfigured to have an Apple style to it.
 By default it contains the following things: